 Florida’s Car Accident Statistics and Death Rate Compared to the U.S.

-There was some good news: deaths and incapacitating injuries declined slightly from 2016, and our rate of deaths per 100 million vehicle miles traveled dipped 4%.
+The bad news is that deaths and incapacitating injuries increased slightly from 2017, and our rate of deaths per 100 million vehicle miles traveled increased 1.4%.

 Comprehensive statistics from the NHTSA covering the entire U.S. determined that there were around 6,452,000 total crashes in America in 2017, leading to an estimated 1,889,000 injuries and exactly 34,247 deaths.